oliviam20/Flickr-React-2.0/README.md

 5. The app can locally run and deployed.

 6. One of the requirements requires the app to update results as user types.
-Initially had api calls every time user makes changes but this impacted performance as it was calling the api multipl times in quick succession.
+Initially had api calls every time user makes changes but this impacted performance as it was calling the api multiple times in quick succession.
 Resolved this by using `debounce` from `lodash` to ["group multiple sequential calls in a single one"](https://css-tricks.com/debouncing-throttling-explained-examples/).

 7. All interactive elements are keyboard accessible.